valu-digital/wp-graphql-polylang/CONTRIBUTING.md

 In the git repository root run

-    docker/compose.sh
+    ./docker/run compose

 This will build and start up the Docker environment.
 It will take awhile but only on the first time.

 Once it's running on a second terminal run to open the testing shell

-    docker/shell.sh
+    ./docker/run shell

-and in there run
+and in the shell run

     composer test